Skip to content

 Codex reads the relevant files, proposes a patch, and waits for you to approve.
 You see the diff on your phone screen before anything is written to disk.

 Try it free.
-10 hours or 7 days of full access.
-No credit card.
+1 hour on signup, no credit card.
+Extend with a 10-hour, 7-day trial when you want more.
 App Store / Google Play / Pricing details

 What can you actually do with Codex on your phone?